Council Priorities 2022 to 2026

 - Approved the creation and hiring a Housing Coordinator position.

-- Put a high priority on improving roads and sidewalks throughout the city, doubling funding for annual programming to $3 million.
+- Put a high priority on improving roads and sidewalks throughout the city, with funding of the annual road resurfacing program in the amount of $2 million and the annual sidewalk program in the amount of $1.2 million.

 - Awarded over $125,000 in grant funding through the City’s Affordable Housing Incentives Program to increase the supply of affordable housing units.